Henry (Hank) Webber was named the university’s first Executive Vice Chancellor for Civic Affairs and Strategic Planning in August, 2020.

 Mr. Webber is Professor of Practice at the George Warren Brown School of Social Work and the School of Architecture and Urban Design at Washington University in St. Louis.
 He teaches courses in American public policy, community development, American cities and sustainable urbanism.
 His writes widely on segregation, urban development and the role of anchor institutions in American cities.
 He is leading a long-term study on the comparative performance of cities and regions on measures of growth and equity.

-He is currently chair of the Board of Directors of CORTEX, the Washington University Medical Center Redevelopment Corporation and Invest STL.
-He is on the boards of directors of Forest Park Forever; Downtown Partnership; Provident; RISE; and the Jewish Federation of St. Louis.
-He previously served on the Board of Directors of Shorebank, the largest community development bank in the United States.
+Mr. Webber is Chair of the Board of Directors of Invest STL, the St. Louis region’s community development effort, the Washington University Medical Center Redevelopment Corporation and CORTEX.
+He is also on the Boards of Directors of The Downtown Partnership, Provident, RISE, Arch to Park and the Jewish Federation of St. Louis.

-Mr. Webber graduated with honors from Brown University and has a Master’s degree in Public Policy from Harvard University’s John F. Kennedy School of Government.
+Mr. Webber has a Master’s degree in Public Policy from Harvard University’s John F. Kennedy School of Government.